WHAT IS REMARKETING AND WHY IT IS SO POWERFUL?

 By segmenting your website, you can retarget more wisely based on the buying process that the visitor attained prior to leaving your website.
 Furthermore, rather than serve a banner ad, you can serve ads targeting shopper preferences or depending on their last activity on your website.

-Remarketing is a great opening for small businesses; however it does not outweigh other digital advertising strategies.
+Remarketing is a great opening for small businesses; however, it does not outweigh other digital advertising strategies.
 All the top strategies for landing page optimisation, blog posts, ads, product pages and shopping carts still apply.
-Likewise, analytics and data usage are essential components, as are understanding visitor’s behaviour.
+Likewise, analytics and data usage are essential components, as is understanding visitor’s behaviour.